TheHive-Project/CortexDocs/analyzer_requirements.md

 # DRAFT -- WIP
+Please do not make corrections or submit PRs at this time as the document is undergoing changes.

 # Cortex Analyzer Requirements
 This document outlines the different information that needs to be provided for